pyeve/eve/docs/index.rst

 - API Versioning
 - HATEOAS (Hypermedia as Engine of Application State)
 - CORS (Cross-Origin Resource Sharing)
+- Powered by Flask_.

 Support for MongoDB comes out of the box; extensions for other SQL/NoSQL backends can be developed with relative ease.
+A `PostgreSQL effort`_ is going on, maybe you can lend a hand?

 Live demo
 ---------